libp2p/js-libp2p/README.md

 `options` is an optional `Object` that may have the following properties:

 - `maxMsgSize` - a number that defines how large mplex data messages can be in bytes, if messages are larger than this they will be sent as multiple messages (default: 1048576 - e.g. 1MB)
+- `maxUnprocessedMessageQueueSize` - a number that limits the size of the unprocessed input buffer (default: 4194304 - e.g. 4MB)
 - `maxInboundStreams` - a number that defines how many incoming streams are allowed per connection (default: 1024)
 - `maxOutboundStreams` - a number that defines how many outgoing streams are allowed per connection (default: 1024)
 - `maxStreamBufferSize` - a number that defines how large the message buffer is allowed to grow (default: 1024 \* 1024 \* 4 - e.g. 4MB)